mcfnord/cem/src/ref/gal-nov14.md

 this program.
 Donna Mairs stopped attending BRIDGES regularly in December, 2013.
 I have never seen Richard Mairs attend the BRIDGES program.
-How closely are they attending to Chloe’s needs now and in the future if they do not attend this critical program for her emotional wellness during this transition?
+How closely are they attending to Chloe’s needs now and in the future if they already quit attending this critical program?

 A fully operational grief therapy program must include therapy and training *for the care-givers* as well as the child.
 It is necessary to